xpack/web-jekyll/pages/xbb/prerequisites.md

 The XBB v3.4 uses Ubuntu 18 for both Intel and Arm GNU/Linux.

 {% include note.html content="Building Arm binaries requires
 an Arm machine.
-A Raspberry Pi 4 8GB equiped with a SanDisk Extreme USB 3 SSD are a good solution." %}
+A Raspberry Pi 4 8GB equipped with a SanDisk Extreme USB 3 SSD are a good solution." %}

 The Windows binaries are generated on the same Docker Intel GNU/Linux